 Conversion rate would be applicable.

-We accept funds in following currency, USD, EURO, GBP.
+We accept funds in following currency, USD, EUR, GBP.
 You may top-up your account via one of the following means:

 You may request withdrawal by sending an email to [email protected] addressed to our accounts department.
 You may also login to our website for withdrawal of fund.